alexmdodge/grid-grind/README.md

-# gridgrind
+# GRID GRIND
-A simple game, try it and see!
-Will branch off of my main site!
+A simple challenge.
+Navigate your block through the levels.
+Each level has unique obstacles and events.
+It may be fast, it may be slow.
+How far can you go?

-If you want a detailed description of the game, please read the project documentation in the documentation text file!
+# DEMO

-- Alex
+This game is still under construction, but a demo version of the game will be available at alexmdodge.ca/apps/gridgrind